- Community Development

 Plans & Studies

-The City’s 2009 Comprehensive Plan is used to identify issues, opportunities, needs and organize public policy to address them in a manner that makes the best and most appropriate use of City resources.
+A comprehensive plan serves as a long-range guide for local policymakers and, at the same time, it provides residents with a clear understanding of a community’s goals, concerns, and priorities.
+A Comprehensive Plan is used to identify issues, opportunities, and needs and organize public policy to address them in a manner that makes the best and most appropriate use of City resources.
 It also describes a desired future for the community over the next 20 years and establishes goals to move toward that future.
 The Comprehensive Plan establishes a vision and serves as a long-term guide for future growth.
 The Plan is used by both elected officials and city staff to assist and provide a rational basis for local land use decisions within the community.

 The Hudson Waterfront Vision Plan was completed in 2018 and details a riverfront master plan from St. Croix Street south through Lakefront Park to Buckeye Street.
 The plan will guide incremental improvement implementation in the Lakefront Park area in the future.